 LOS ANGELES (CNS) - With rain and cold temperatures moving into Southern California today and lasting through the Thanksgiving holiday, Los Angeles city and county officials opened emergency 24-hour winter shelters ahead of schedule.

 Both Winter Shelter Programs, which offer protection for homeless people during inclement weather, had been scheduled to begin Sunday.

 The seven-day National Weather Service forecast shows some areas of Los Angeles, including the San Fernando Valley, could experience consecutive days of temperatures below 50 degrees and nighttime lows below 40 degrees.

-The city's shelters are at locations identified for use during natural disasters.
-A Los Angeles Homeless Services Authority spokesman said that between Tuesday and Friday, 500 beds would be opened at those city emergency sites, along with another 100 temporary beds at Athens Park and 100 beds that LAHSA would temporarily add to the year-round shelters it operates.
+A Los Angeles Homeless Services Authority spokesman said that between Tuesday and Friday another 100 temporary beds will be opened at Athens Park and 100 beds that LAHSA would temporarily add to the year-round shelters it operates.
 Those beds are expected to be available only during the upcoming storm, for three days at most.

 LAHSA's overall Winter Shelter Program, which will begin Sunday, has a total of 1,232 beds at 16 locations.
 The winter shelters are normally open nightly from 5 p.m. to 7 a.m., but they can remain open round-the-clock during severe weather conditions.

 Supervisor Mark Ridley-Thomas recommended moving up the Sunday opening date for as many shelters as possible.